 One thing that works really well is the e-collar (Ed Frawley thinks it’s the most humane way to train a dog!).
 The e-collar (electronic collar) sends a buzz or pulse to the dog via remote control.
 This sensation is not something dogs are willing to disobey (as opposed to ignoring a voice reprimand or ignoring a yank on the leash – dogs’ necks are the strongest part of their bodies, so you have to do a lot of yanking to get through to a dog, especially a large dog determined to catch a squirrel!).
-With the e-collar, if the “nick,” as they call it, isn’t working, you can dial up the strength immediately and get instant results!
-Lucy is an adult rescue dog (probably two years old), so she needed some serious training.
+With the e-collar, if the “nick” (“stim” “or stem”), as they call it, isn’t working, you can dial up the strength immediately and get instant results!
+Lucy is an adult rescue dog (probably two years old when I got her), so she needed some serious training.
 And I needed instant results because I did’t want to spend weeks or months trying to get her to the point where we were enjoying our time together.
-Although she’s not a very big dog (25 pounds), walking a dog of any size that is continuously pulling and lunging is unpleasant and not something to look forward to twice a day!
+Although she’s not a very big dog (23 pounds), walking a dog of any size that is continuously pulling and lunging is unpleasant and not something to look forward to twice a day!

 I loved “The Dog Whisperer” shows, but Cesar Millan’s methods require confidence and at least some kind of a bond with your dog.
 I didn’t have either of those when I started training Lucy!
 Eventually, though, I did discover my own variation of Cesar’s “Tsch” word that works on Lucy.
 I don’t know why, but when I say, “Hey!” she knows I mean business!
 So, if Cesar had been by my side, giving me the confidence I needed and my bond with Lucy had been well-established, I know I could have used his methods to train Lucy.
 Still, it would have taken longer than it did with the e-collar!
 While Cesar uses the e-collar in a couple of his shows, his basic method doesn’t use it.
 He would probably have fewer detractors if he did use it, because some of his other methods have not earned him the best name in the dog training world.